Chart Component

 Overview

-Charts are a great way to display data sets on your application.
-Using the Chart component, you can add and configure different types of charts on your dashboard.
-With the right chart, your end-user can visualize your data in a meaningful way.
-You can find the Chart component under the Charts & Graphs group on the left of the Module Editor.
+Charts are a great way to display data sets in your application.
+Using the Chart component, you can add and configure different types of charts on your dashboard, letting your end-user visualize your data in a meaningful way.

-Here are some common examples of when to use the Chart component.
+Below are some common examples of when to use the Chart component:

 About the Configuration Window